Puppy pregnancy syndrome: Epidemiology

 The syndrome is thought to be localized in villages in several states of India, including Assam, Bihar, Chhattisgarh, Jharkhand, Odisha, and West Bengal, and has been reported by tens of thousands of individuals.
 It is far more prevalent in areas with little access to education.
 Some psychiatrists believe that PPS meets the criteria for a culture-bound disorder.

 Education

 Doctors in India have tried to educate the public that this condition is impossible and a superstition.
-Believing the condition may be dangerous, as a person may have become infected with rabies after a bite, and seeking witch doctor treatment can delay medical treatment.
+Believing in the condition may be dangerous, as a person may have become infected with rabies after a bite, and seeking witch doctor treatment can delay medical treatment.
 Most sufferers are referred to psychiatric services, but in some instances patients fail to take anti-rabies medication before symptom onset, thinking that they are pregnant with a puppy and that folk medicine will cure them.
 This misbelief is further compounded by witch doctors who state that their medicine will fail if sufferers seek standard treatment.